 How do you work it out?

-- The question might have a table for you to complete, if not then you should be very careful and lay out your workings neatly – you will lose marks unless you write out each stage accurately
+- In an exam, the question might have a table for you to complete, if not then you should be very careful and lay out your workings neatly – you will lose marks unless you write out each stage accurately

 - So first off remember X with a line over it means “the mean” for this set of data.